 Naturopathic physicians' scope of practice varies by jurisdiction.
 Once universally licensed in the United States, naturopathic physicians have seen their laws sunset in many states over the past 50 years.
-Currently, 16 states, the District of Columbia, Puerto Rico and four Canadian provinces license naturopathic physicians.
-Due to a resurgence of interest in naturopathic medicine, several additional states have naturopathic licensing bills before their legislature including Massachusetts, Illinois, Missouri, New York, North Carolina and Colorado.
-Many jurisdictions regard NDs as primary-care physicians and provide them with a diagnostic and therapeutic scope of practice necessary to provide a wide range of treatment options.
+Currently, 17 states, the District of Columbia, Puerto Rico and six Canadian provinces license naturopathic physicians.
+Many jurisdictions regard NDs as primary care physicians and provide them with a diagnostic and therapeutic scope of practice necessary to provide a wide range of treatment options.
 These include general and preventive health care, as well as diagnosis and treatment for acute and chronic conditions.
 In those jurisdictions in which NDs are not licensed, the scope of practice excludes the diagnosis and treatment of disease.

 The naturopathic physician is defined by the U.S. Department of Labor as one who: "Diagnoses, treats and cares for patients, using a system of practice that bases treatment of physiological functions and abnormal conditions on natural laws governing [the] human body: Utilizes physiological, psychological and mechanical methods, such as air, water, light, heat, earth, phytotherapy, food and herb therapy, psychotherapy, electrotherapy, physiotherapy, minor and orificial surgery, mechanotherapy, naturopathic corrections and manipulation, and natural methods and modalities, together with natural medicines, natural processed foods and herbs and nature's remedies.
 Excludes major surgery, therapeutic use of X-ray and radium, and use of drugs, except those assimilable substances containing elements or compounds which are components of body tissues and are physiologically compatible to body processes for maintenance of life."
 (Yet many states have broad drug formularies that allow NDs to prescribe drugs.)
 It should be noted that the state of Utah requires a one-year residency before licensing NDs.
 Like other physicians, recently graduated NDs are encouraged to seek additional clinical experience under the supervision of a licensed physician in the form of residencies and mentorships.